gilbertwat/gilbertwat.github.io/_posts/2025-01-14-how-developer-10x-in-2025.md

+---
+title: How developers can 10x their impact with AI in 2025
+---

 # How developers can 10x their impact with AI in 2025

-> It was posted first on [MVA on Substack](https://open.substack.com/pub/mvtechstack/p/how-developers-can-10x-their-impact?r=iqxi6&utm_campaign=post&utm_medium=web&showWelcomeOnShare=false)

 ## A short guide for developers and tech leads to focus on the controllable

 Gen AI shook up software development in 2024\.
 While predicting what will happen in 2025, some said SaaS is dead.
 Some said software development is dead.
 While some of the fearmongers declared so, the reality is more nuanced.
 The pace of change will accelerate and transform rather than kill the industry.
 Strong teams will continue to release new tools and models, each promising to reshape the landscape.
 Strong companies in different industries will continue to figure out the best way to leverage Generative AI to provide the best experience to their customers.
 How exhilarating\!
 Throughout this article, we will explore how we can harness the Generative AI and 10x your career, regardless which stage you are in, and some extra tips for the tech leaders in the end.

 # The path forward: How can we transform?

 As we move forward in 2025, here are some universal attitudes everyone should be embracing:

 * **Be open**: Open source and open weight LLM models are the future.
 More importantly, an open mind is crucial in thriving in this frontier.
 * **Be exploratory**: Everyone is figuring out how to leverage Generative AI.
 Hence solid practice of experimentation will determine who will find the best way to leverage generative AI.
 * **Be creative**: Experiment through side projects or innovative roles, AI engineers, product engineers, UX engineers and growth engineers could all become more impactful in this new Generative AI era.
 * **Be concise**: Besides, clear communication amplifies your work's impact.
 With all the text based input for all the LLM model, a clear writing will be critical to direct the impact of both human and machine.

 The road looks slightly different depending on where we stand in our careers.
 Let's start with our padawan\!